- Contact information

 Resources for private parties

-When a business or home owner encounters contamination on their property, there are a number of ways the DNR can assist them.
+When a business or home owner encounters contamination on their property, there are a number of ways DNR can assist them.
 The DNR's Remediation and Redevelopment Program can offer liability assistance, fee-based technical services, and point out financial resources which may be able to cover some of the investigation and cleanup costs.

 If you are unfamiliar with environmental response issues, a number of DNR publications are available to help clarify the basics of environmental contamination and the cleanup process.
 The Environmental cleanup and brownfields redevelopment topic on the DNR website also provides a wealth of information.